monsterkodi/ko/notes.md

 - when pasting text at indent level, remove leading space columns
 - *align cursors with inserting spaces when ctrl+alt+right*
 - *ctrl+command+/  align cursors block*
-- *insert newline when pasting and cursor at start of line*
+- *move cursor to start of next line when pasting and cursor at start of line*
 - *indent one level more when inserting newline ...*
     - after =>, ->
     - when next line is indented one level more